figus-cli/figus/packages/docs/guide/index.md

 ## Command Line Interface

-In a project where Figus is installed, you can use the `figus` binary in your npm scripts, or run it directly with `npx vitest`.
+In a project where Figus is installed, you can use the `figus` binary in your npm scripts, or run it directly with `npx @figus/cli`.

 To download and generate icons, just run: `figus`